 As pro wrestling history nerds, we tend to scour even the deepest parts of the Internet to find interesting discussion from the past.
 Today’s blurb is brought back to life from a long-dead Geocities site (who remembers this host?) called Remembering “The Glory Days”… A Tribute to Terry Taylor.”
-Perusing that site should bring some of you straight back to the good old days of browsing the Internet in the nineties!
+Perusing that site should bring some of you straight back to the good old days of browsing the Internet around the turn of the millennium!

 In the interview, which dates from March 2001, Terry Taylor made some comments that are just as relevant as they were fifteen years ago:

 “There was a time when people watched to be surprised, to be disgusted, to be moved emotionally…and it seems that the bar gets higher and higher.

 What will it take tomorrow to please the audience?
 It isn’t enough to excite them – they now have the means to find out the happenings behind the curtain, they’re let into the locker room…and ultimately the innocence is lost.

 They become jaded from things they were never before allowed to know.
 Do they have a right to have that access?
 I think not.
 They are the audience – they are not part of what we do.
 Hence the term ‘audience’.